JAM has been at the forefront of the war against hunger since 1984, when founder, Peter Pretorius, was left stranded in Pambarra, Mozambique.

 July 1987: Children began moving into their new homes at the orphanage.
-The orphanage consisted of 30 homes that housed 10 children each.
+The orphanage was 30 homes that housed 10 children in each.

-December 1987: Mozambican president Joaquin Chissano visited the orphanage with ambassadors from the US, UK, and East Germany.
-This visit greatly enhanced JAM’s profile in Mozambique and abroad.1985 - 87 Finding our feet
+December 1987: Mozambican president Joaquin Chissano visited the orphanage with Ambassadors from the US, UK, and East Germany.
+This visit greatly enhanced JAM’s profile in Mozambique and abroad.

 1992: JAM began doing Nutritional Feeding at Lobito, Benguela Province in Angola.
-During the first year that JAM is in Angola, 12 000 children are fed daily.
+During the first year that JAM was in Angola, 12 000 children were fed daily in villages.

-1993: JAM was able to transition from village feeding to doing school based feeding in Mozambique.1991 - 93 Expanding our footprint
+1993: JAM was able to transition from village feeding to doing school based feeding in Mozambique.

 1994: Following the Rwandan genocide, Peter travelled to Rwanda and to the Democratic Republic of Congo.
-In the DRC, he met Fred Nkunda at refugee camp where Fred was caring for hundreds of orphans.
-Later on, land was donated by the Rwandan government and plans were made to build an orphanage.
+In the DRC, he met Fred Nkunda at a refugee camp where Fred was caring for hundreds of orphans.
+Land was donated to JAM by the Rwandan government and plans were made to build an orphanage.

 1996: The building of the orphanage in Rwanda began.
 Unfortunately Fred passed away before the orphanage was completed.

-1997: The building of JAM’s food factory in Lobito was completed, which produced 1 891 tons of food that year alone, feeding a total of 55 000 children.
+1997: JAM built a food production factory in Lobito, which produced 1 891 tons of food that year to feed a total of 55 000 children.

-1998: The escalation of the war in Angola made it a difficult year for JAM, and we were able to feed only 38 000 children.1994 - 98 Building our capacity through adversity
+1998: The escalation of the war in Angola made it a difficult year for JAM, and we were able to feed only 38 000 children.

 2001: JAM began operations in Boma, Jonglei State in Sudan (now South Sudan).
 We also began drilling water wells in South Africa.

 2002: JAM started an eight-year programme drilling water wells in South Sudan.
-In that year, when the Angolan war ended, JAM transitioned from village feeding to school feeding at 114 schools and 54 malnutrition centres, which resulted in 111 613 children being fed in Angola.
-In the meantime, in Beira, Sofala Province in Mozambique, the construction of a new food factory began.
+In that year, when the Angolan war ended, JAM operated school feeding at 114 schools and 54 malnutrition centres, which resulted in 111 613 children being fed in Angola.
+In Beira, Sofala Province, in Mozambique the construction of a new food factory began.

-2003: JAM continues to grow and partnered the World Food Programme in Mozambique and Angola.
+2003: JAM continued to grow and partnered the World Food Programme in Mozambique and Angola.
 This led to the expansion of our programmes into the Manica and Gaza Provinces in Mozambique.
-JAM was also able to expand into the Cubal and Ganda Districts of Benguela Province in Angola.2000 - 03 The beginning of a new era
+JAM was also able to expand into the Cubal and Ganda Districts of Benguela Province in Angola.

 2006: JAM moved from working in Lobito town to working in Benguela town, still in Benguela Province, Angola.
 A new JAM operating base was built after land was donated by the local government.

-2008: The Complete Community Development Approach (CCDA), a holistic approach to tackling development issues, was adopted.
-In this way, JAM made the transition to being a development agency and the new model was adopted throughout JAM.
-The vision of Helping Africa help itself comes to life.
+2008: JAM adopted a Complete Community Development Approach (CCDA), a holistic approach to tackling development issues.
+In this way, JAM made the transition to being a development agency.
+The vision of Helping Africa help itself came to life.

 2008/9: In 2008, JAM partnered with the WFP in South Sudan to distribute food to 39 additional schools under the Food For Education (FFE) Programme.
 Implementation of the programmes begins in 2009.

-2009: The MGD Grant, this time around for programmes in Angola, was signed with the USDA.2006 - 09 Leading implementation, leading change
+2009: The McGovern-Dole Grant, this time around for programmes in Angola, was signed with the USDA.

-2010: JAM extended its MGD Grant in Mozambique for an additional three years.
+2010: JAM extended its McGovern-Dole Grant in Mozambique for an additional three years.

 2011: JAM became the WFP’s second largest implementing partner in South Sudan and programmes were expanded into all parts of Jonglei and Warrap State, South Sudan.
 JAM began implementing four programmes with WFP: Food For Education (FFE), Food For Assets (FFA), General Food Distribution (GFD) and Blanket Supplementary Feeding (BSF).